goFrendiAsgard/zaruba/README.md

 zaruba please helmApply kube.context=docker-desktop
 ```

-> 💡 __TIPS:__ Execute task with `--interactive` flag is probably a good idea if you don't want to memorize the parameters.
+> 💡 __TIPS:__ Execute tasks with `-i` or `--interactive` flag is probably a good idea if you don't want to memorize the parameters.
+Otherwise, you can also type `zaruba please` to select available tasks.

 # 👨‍💻 Installation

 ## Using docker

-Using docker is probably the quickest way to setup zaruba, especially if you need to use zaruba in your CI/CD.
+Using docker is probably the quickest way to set up Zaruba, especially if you need to use Zaruba in your CI/CD.

-For more information about zaruba's docker image, please visit [dockerhub](https://hub.docker.com/repository/docker/stalchmst/zaruba).
+For more information about Zaruba's docker image, please visit [dockerhub](https://hub.docker.com/repository/docker/stalchmst/zaruba).

-> **⚠️NOTE** There will be some limitations if you run zaruba container using docker-desktop for mac/windows.
+> **⚠️NOTE** There will be some limitations if you run Zaruba container using docker-desktop for mac/windows.
 For example, docker-desktop doesn't support host networking, so that you need to expose the ports manually (e.g: `docker run -d --name zaruba -p 8200-8300:8200-8300 -v "$(pwd):/project" stalchmst/zaruba:latest`)

 ## From source

-Installing from source is the best way to setup zaruba for day-to-day use.
-Currently we don't have any plan to create `apt` or platform-specific packages for zaruba.
+Installing from source is the best way to setup Zaruba for day-to-day use.
+Currently we don't have any plan to create `apt` or platform-specific packages for Zaruba.
 If you are using windows, you need to install `wsl` in order to get started.

-In order to install zaruba from source, you need to have some prerequisites software:
+In order to install Zaruba from source, you need to have some prerequisites software:

 * `go 1.13` or newer (To install `go` quickly you can visit it's [official website](https://golang.org/doc/install))
 * `wget` or `curl`